:: The Motivation: You know who really loves microtonal music?

 Anyway, I don't support 24-EDO analysis, but I'm also not a medieval Arabic scholar, or even a modern Arabic scholar, so a lot of this chapter consists of me taking modern data about maqamat in 24-EDO and trying to figure out better intervallic representations as much as I can, though this of course still doesn't give enough recognition to real Arabic music history.

 In our chapter "Higher Rank EDO Generators", we learned that in order to analyze 24-EDO music intervallically, we need to use at least a 4-dimensional interval space.
-I will provide this rank-4 intervallic interpretations of 24-EDO scales and also give a little bit of "detempering" analysis - that is, looking at what just frequency ratios are related by tempering to 24-EDO scales, in order to get an idea of what frequency ratios the scales really should have.
+I will provide this rank-4 intervallic interpretation, and later a rank-5 intervallic interpretation, of 24-EDO in this chapter, along with some attempts at more historically informed just tunings.

 One way to interpret Arabic scales that are nominally tuned to 24-EDO is to interpret the half-flat accidental as a lowering an unaccented pitch by a septimal super unison, Sp1, which is justly tuned to 36/35, and which 24-EDO tunes to one step, i.e. a frequency ratio of 2^(1/24).
 Likewise the less often used half-sharp accidental can be interpreted as raising a pitch by a septimal super unison.
 In 24-EDO, a septimal super minor second, Spm2, and a septimal sub major second, SbM2, are both tuned to 3-steps of the EDO, so we can call them both "neutral seconds", and this confluence of intervals also works for neutral thirds, sixths, and sevenths.
 Everything meets in the middle, just like how F# and Gb meet in the middle in 12-EDO.
 I might not like 24-EDO analysis, but I do freely admit that it's a very easy system for thinking about music with neutral intervals.